chirimen-oh/chirimen/readme.md

   - automatically generated version timestamp file
 - release.sh
   - script to make release package
-- setup-ja.md
-  - how to setup CHIRIMEN environment document in Japanese
-- setup.md
-  - how to setup CHIRIMEN environment document in English
 - setup.sh
   - setup script to install CHIRIMEN environment on raspbian

--

 # How To Release

 Refer https://github.com/chirimen-oh/chirimen-raspi3/wiki/Release

 # Licenses